Amazon, Microsoft chosen to compete for Pentagon cloud computing contract

 The Pentagon said in its request for bidders last year that the contract for cloud computing services could be worth as much as $10 billion over a 10-year period.

-Amazon Web Services, IBM, Microsoft and Oracle were considered frontrunners for the contract, according to industry executives.
+Amazon Web Services, IBM, Microsoft and Oracle were considered front runners for the contract, according to industry executives.
 AWS at the time was the only company approved by the government to handle secret and top secret data.

+Smith said the earliest a contract was likely to be awarded was mid-July, mainly because of the size and complexity of the deal, potential protest litigation and an ongoing investigation.

+Oracle has expressed concern about the role of a former Amazon employee who worked on the JEDI project until recusing himself, then later left the Defense Department and returned to Amazon Web Services.

+Smith said a department review of the acquisitions process did uncover potential ethical violations, which have been referred to the Defense Department’s inspector general for further investigation.

+But she said the investigation determined there were “no conflicts of interest that affected the integrity of the acquisition process.”

-Reporting by Eric Beech and David Alexander; editing by Grant McCool
+Reporting by Eric Beech and David Alexander; editing by Grant McCool and Leslie Adler